How to Reinstall Ubuntu

 Important: All data on the USB device will be erased.

-Opening the Startup Disk Creator tool in Ubuntu.
+Startup Disk Creator in App Drawer

-4. In the tool, select the target USB drive in the Disk to use section.
-Click the Other... button to load the ISO image in the Source disc image (.iso) section.
+5. Click the Other... button to load the ISO image in the Source disc image (.iso) section.

 7. Click Yes to continue when prompted.